 However, cruising the Galapagos Islands isn’t about the amenities onboard the ship.
 Those sailing on these expedition vessels get to experience the surreal nature and wildlife of the destination.
 In fact, the Galapagos Islands is where Darwin was inspired to conceptualize his theory about natural selection.

 These expedition-style cruises allow passengers to take Celebrity’s own landing craft ashore to see the famous blue-footed boobies on the island, along with plenty of other wildlife like iguanas and giant tortoises.

-At the end of the day, you’ll still need to decide what you’d like to enjoy during your cruise experience.
+At the end of the day, you will still need to decide what you would like to enjoy during your cruise experience.
 Choosing the right cruise ship that fits your travel style and needs is one the most important factors when booking a Celebrity cruise.

 If you want to have multiple dining options with plenty of onboard amenities, you are likely going to find the best experience onboard the Edge class ships.
 These cruise ships have the latest and greatest from Celebrity, so those who prefer the newer cruise ships will certainly enjoy sailing on ships from the Edge class.

 Those looking to visit more exotic, unique locations on a mid-sized cruise ship will appreciate the diversity of itineraries on Millennium and Solstice class ships.
-Millennium cruise ships offer a more intimate cruising experience while Solstice class ships are bigger with more options onboard.
+Millennium cruise ships offer a more intimate cruising experience, while Solstice class ships are bigger with more dining and entertainment options onboard.